anaconda/anaconda-ident/README.md

 ### Local configuration

 There are two approaches to setting the configuration for `anaconda-ident`.
-The first is to set the `client_token` parameter using `conda`'s standard configuration mechanisms.
+The first is to set the `anaconda_ident` parameter using `conda`'s standard configuration mechanisms.
 For instance, you can use the `conda config` command:

 ```
-conda config --set client_token userhost:my_org
+conda config --set anaconda_ident userhost:my_org
 ```
 You can manually edit your `~/.condarc` configuration file and insert a line; e.g.

 ```
-client_token: userhost:my_org.
+anaconda_ident: userhost:my_org.
 ```

-### Advanced: embedded configuration
+### Advanced: configuration package creation

-A key feature of the `anaconda_ident` package is the ability to embed key configuration information _within the package itself_, including any combination of the following:
+A key feature of the `anaconda_ident` package is the ability to create a sidecar conda package containing any combination of the following:

-- The `client_token` configuration string
+- The `anaconda_ident` configuration string
 - A custom `default_channels` value to point conda's `defaults` metachannel to an alternative repository
 - A standard Conda authentication token for a repository

-The typical use case for this is to build a custom version of the conda package that can be readily distributed within an organization.
-This enables a user to be fully configured to provide telemetry and access an authenticated repository with a single package installation.
-This package can be built into custom installers as well.
+The typical use case for this is to host this conda package on an internal package repository, and/or add it into custom Miniconda / Anaconda installers.

-The full command utilizes the `install` submodule of the `anaconda_ident` package.
-A typical command looks like
+The command to build this package is called `anaconda-keymgr`.
+Running `anaconda-keymgr --help` will provide all of the configuration options.
+Here is a typical call:

 ```
-python -m anaconda_ident.install --enable \
+anaconda-keymgr \
+    --version <VERSION_NUMBER> --build-string <ORGANIZATION> \
+    --config-string <CONFIG_STRING> \
-   --config <CONFIG_STRING> --default-channel <REPO_URL> \
+    --default-channel <REPO_URL> \
-   --set-condarc --repo-token <REPO_TOKEN> \
+    --repo-token <REPO_TOKEN> \
 ```

+The above command will create a package called

+`anaconda-ident-config-<VERSION>-<ORGANIZATION>_0.tar.bz2`.

+If this package is installed into a root conda environment, it will automatically activate `anaconda-ident` and configure it according to the settings provided.

 ## Distributing `anaconda-ident`